henrybear327/UVA/Readme.md

 Just like the Codeforces repository, I will try to organize my code in a way that it'll be easy to search and review.

+> No pain, no gain.

+> Work harder, or you will become the loser in this field.

 # Sidenotes
 #### Setting up a folder using ```git init```